jacobmarks/QTop/README.md

 ## Putting it all Together

 In this brief tutorial, we've introduced the fundamentals of codes, error models, and decoders.
-These are the three basic ingredients of a `simulation`. `sim = simulation(code, model, decoder)` instantiates a simulation object.
+These are the three basic ingredients of a `simulation`.
+Then, `sim = simulation(code, model, decoder)` instantiates a simulation object.
 Given a simulation, a code depth, and a physical error rate, we succeed if we decode our code without any logical errors.
 Otherwise, we fail.

 We can `run` this simulation by specifying a range of probabilities and code depths, and the number of trials to conduct for each depth-probability combination.